MrPrince419/shopping-cart-app/TROUBLESHOOTING.md

 ### Support Channels
 1. Check this guide
-2. Contact support
+2. Review user guide
-3. Submit issue
+3. Submit GitHub issue
-4. Community forum
+4. Contact maintainers

-### Required Information
+### When Reporting Issues
-1. Browser/version
+1. Browser and version
-2. Error messages
+2. Error message (if any)
 3. Steps to reproduce
-4. Account details

-### Emergency Help
-1. Save order number
-2. Screenshot error
-3. Note timestamp
-4. Contact support

-## Updates & Maintenance
+4. What you expected

-### Staying Updated
+### Prevention
-1. Check version
+1. Use modern browser
-2. Update browser
+2. Keep browser updated
-3. Clear data
+3. Clear cache regularly
-4. Follow guides

-### Regular Checks
-1. Account status
-2. Payment methods
-3. Saved addresses
-4. Order history

-### Data Management
-1. Clear old carts
-2. Update profile
-3. Check settings
-4. Backup data
+4. Enable JavaScript